siongang/agentic-study-assistant/README.md

 An **agentic study planning system** that:

-- Ingests large textbooks (PDFs) and extracts structured knowledge
+- Ingests large textbooks (PDFs), syllabus, and midterm information, and extracts structured knowledge
 - Guarantees **100% topic coverage** before exams
 - Generates day-by-day study plans with workload balancing
 - Acts as a **grounded AI tutor** using RAG
 - Automatically **re-ingests and replans** when textbooks change
-- Runs **entirely locally** through a terminal chat interface
+- An interactive, dynamic, and intelligent system

 Built using **multi-agent architecture** with Google's Agent Development Kit (ADK) principles.